 Accepting the fact that our relationship was not going end up with Happily Ever After helped me to develop a certain distance with him and to be less demanding.
 If I treated him as a boyfriend, I would have probably tried to change him and in this case, I just let it go.
 My inner control freak was cured and I considered it as a small victory that my future relationships would benefit from.

 Another lesson that this relationship taught me is to be here now.
-You might call it hedonism, but for a rationalist like me who tends to plan and project everything, it was more about learning how to be present in the moment and fully enjoy it.
+You might call it hedonism, but for a rationalist like me who tends to plan and project everything, it was more about learning how to be present at the moment and fully enjoy it.

 Would I do it again?
 Probably not.
 At some point, I admitted to myself that I want something more meaningful rather than just no strings attached sex every now and again and a few days of silence in between.